TimeGone07/PDPTW-SISRs/README.md

 The results are obtained by running our code on instances provided by Carlo S. Sartori(Carlo S. Sartori, Luciana S. Buriol, A study on the pickup and delivery problem with time windows: Matheuristics and new instances, Computers & Operations Research).
 And the github is here(https://github.com/cssartori/pdptw-instances.git).
+However, we added `random removal` to the Ruin stage, with the `string removal` and `string split removal` together.
+It may seems not good for the algorithm, but actually helpful for the solution in our tests.

-Column `Obj` indicates the objective value of our algorithm (which is measured by total distance), `#.T` shows the number of vehicles used in our solution, `CPU(s)` denotes the CPU time in seconds, `Gap BKS(%)` is the gap to the Best-Known Solution (BKS), `BKS #.T` is the number of vehicles used in the BKS.
+In the follow table, column `Obj` indicates the objective value of our algorithm (which is measured by total distance), `#.T` shows the number of vehicles used in our solution, `CPU(s)` denotes the CPU time in seconds, `Gap BKS(%)` is the gap to the Best-Known Solution (BKS), `BKS #.T` is the number of vehicles used in the BKS.